lizhen999/DongY/README.md

   - `1` = soil saline patch

-  **Note:** This dataset is currently undergoing final organization and will be made publicly available soon.
+**Note:** This dataset is currently under review for publication.
+Citation format will be provided after acceptance.